We're an affiliate

 Never force a seemingly weak dog to finish up their daily exercise requirement.
 You need to step in during an emergency and provide first aid care in case of injuries.

-How much exercise does a Golden Retriever need?
-Golden Retrievers require plenty of exercises that should last anywhere between 30 – 120 minutes; broken into manageable sessions.
+Golden Retrievers need plenty of exercise that should last anywhere between 30 – 120 minutes; broken into manageable sessions.

 The type and intensity of the physical activity should depend on the dog’s age, weight, general health, and activity tolerance.